DD2480-gr25/jabref/dd2480/README.md

 1. Set up a lookup table (HashMap?) that stores all special character codes and their base character counterparts
 2. Split the function into two methods; one for lower case letters and one for upper case, just like in RTFCharsTest (the unit test class).

-The first refactor was implemented.
-It decreased the CCN from 148 to 3, with the drawback of extra memory complexity and a more heavy instance construction of RTFChars.
-Furthermore, the implementation was not bulletproof as some RTFChar-tests fail after implementation.
-These need to be debugged if to be used in production.

 ### GvkParser::parseEntry

 1. Creating helper method for checking and setting StandardFields.
 Replaces lines 369-377 and 389-433 consisting of many if statements with method calls, reduces code duplication.